sovrynn/ecdosim/README.md

 In Blender, the sim is constructed using the assistance of BlenderGIS (Blender add-on) and Blender's built in fluid solver, Mantaflow.
 The liquid object is constructed by using a Boolean Difference modifier in Blender against the terrain.
 The liquid is rotated in vortex fashion using a Vortex force field.
 Several radial attractive forces are carefully applied to mitigate the centrifugal distortion created by rotating fluid.

+### Step 4: Post-Render Processing

+This is mostly for text overlays, but the particle velocity renders have some more steps.

 There are many, many "gotchas" along the way.
 I'll try to mention as many as I can during the writeup.

 # ECDOsim Intro